Deltares/Koswat/examples/koswat_as_python_package.md

-# Use case: Koswat as python package
+# Use case: Koswat from command line

+## Requirements

+This step requires that you have python running in your system

 ## Installation